We’re at a tipping point.

 What do I tell my daughter?
 Do I tell her that her grandpa’s worth more than her grandma?
 That her dad is worth more than her mom?
 Do I tell her that despite her education, her drive, her skills, her intelligence, she will automatically be valued as less than every man she ever meets?

-Each new headline, ad, and video presents an opportunity to have an impactful conversation in the workplace.
+Each new headline, ad, and video present an opportunity to have an impactful conversation in the workplace.
 Are you ready to lead, participate in or encourage those conversations?
 Is your leadership team?

 It seems easy to have difficult conversations when a facilitator is in the room but how do you get people to talk freely and respectfully on their own?